 NESRI.
 2015 Fall.
 “Workers’ Comp Bias against Women.”
 Workers’ Comp Hub Newsletter

 Cautionary recap of sexist practices in workers’ compensation and an (unsuccessful) California law reform initiative.
 The proposed law attempted to address gender discrimination throughout the medical evaluation process, since benefits were being reduced by treating pregnancy, menopause, and osteoporosis as contributing causes of injury or illness, even when there is no evidence to do so.
-The article also discusses more broadly widespread gender disparities compounded by race and immigration status. – (See also ongoing BC case before the Supreme Court on judicial review of Workers’ Compensation Appeals
+The article also discusses more broadly widespread gender disparities compounded by race and immigration status. – (See also BC case before the Supreme Court on judicial review of Workers’ Compensation Appeals

 Wong, Imelda S. et al. 2015.
 “Work-injury Absence and Compensation among Partnered and Lone Mothers and Fathers.”
 American Journal of Industrial Medicine, 57(8): 960-969.

 Using data from the annual Canadian Survey of Labour and Income Dynamics (SLID), this study on family status found being a lone mother was significantly associated with the risk of work-injury absence; mothers were half as likely as fathers to receive workers’ compensation benefits (which, authors state, may be attributed to gender differences in work experiences).

 Premji, Stephanie & Wayne Lewchuk.
 2014.
 “Racialized and Gendered Disparities in Occupational Exposures among Chinese and White Workers in Toronto.”
 Ethnicity and Health, 19(5): 512-528.